lpmulligan/kubernetes-workshop-scaling/docs/08-vertical-scaling.md

 > Vertical Pod Autoscaling is a recent feature and is not yet available in AKS.
 However, it does work and may be able to assist with sizing pod requests and limits.

+## VPA Components

+* Recommender

+    Monitors the current and past resource consumption, and provides recommended values for the container’s CPU and memory requests

+* Updater

+    Checks which of the pods have the correct resources set, and if they don’t, kills them so that they can be re-created by their controllers with the updated requests

+* Admission Plugin

+    Sets the correct resource requests on new pods

+> As of Kubernetes v1.15, the VPA is not recommended for production deployments.

 ## Installation

 Follow, the install documents [here](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler).